-If you're carrying an at-fault crash, speeding ticket, reckless driving citation, or DWI on your driving record, Amica could be a better choice than 21st Century.
-Every insurer enacts rate penalties differently, so always do your due diligence and compare quotes to understand which insurance company suits you.
+If you've got an at-fault accident, speeding ticket, reckless driving citation, or DUI offense on your record, Amica could be a better choice than 21st Century.
+Every car insurance company enacts rate penalties differently, so always do your due diligence and compare quotes to understand which insurance company suits you.

 |At-fault accident (damage < $1,000)||$2,440||$1,646|

 Insurers rely on age as an indicator of potential risk, pricing premiums accordingly.
 Car insurance is commonly expensive for teen drivers — thanks to their inexperience — and relatively affordable for middle-aged drivers.
 Since each insurance company evaluates age tiers differently, it's wise to compare rates and find great coverage.